top of page

 community and are working towards developing the capacity and longevity of HTPI.
 We are proud and fortunate to work collaboratively with our current Board of Directors to strengthen capacity and initiatives.

-Valerie Nuvayestewa-President
+Valerie Nuvayestewa-Treasurer

 Valerie Nuvayestewa is Hopi/Tewa, Corn clan, from the village of Tewa.
 She currently works as an Elderly Coordinator for the Village of Tewa Administration in Polacca Arizona and also as a part-time Americorps under the University of Arizona, Hopi Agricultural Extension Agent, in which she assists in gardening and growing programs with STEM education related to this area.
 Valerie is a former Diabetes Prevention Educator, Department of Health and Human Services and is an alumnus of the Hopi Foundations’, Hopi Leadership Program (HLP) which was designed to grow strong, effective and culturally grounded professionals at Hopi by using a model based on Hopi culture and western education.
 She has received certifications in Diabetes education and is a Native Youth Fitness trainer and Health Coach.
 Valerie is also a current Community Advisory Board (CAB) member for the Natwani Coalition, a non-profit group that helps support agricultural sustainability in the Hopi community; she is a member of the Hopi Food Co-op, a board member of Hopi Tutskwa Permaculture, and the Unite to End Violence-Native Women’s Empowerment Group, She has recently been added to the Land Healers Foundation, whose protection of traditional cultural and environmental knowledge is restoring faith in healing themselves and their sacred lands.
 Knowing that ensuring continuity of ancestral values is essential to the future of indigenous communities, Valerie draws from her unique background and experiences growing up with a traditional lifestyle on the Hopi reservation where she incorporates Hopi knowledge and nutrition within the schools and communities.